-Medical guidelines in Australia recommend screening for bowel cancer at least once every two years from the age of 50.
+Medical guidelines in Australia recommend at-home screening at least once every two years for people between the age of 50 and 74.

 However, bowel cancer does affect people under age 50 too.
 Around 11% of people diagnosed with bowel cancer in Australia are younger than 50, which is estimated to be 1,800 people this year.

-We urge all Australian adults to be aware of bowel cancer and to speak to your GP immediately if you have any concerns or are interested in screening before the recommended age of 50.
+We urge all Australian adults to be aware of bowel cancer and to speak to your GP immediately if you have any concerns or are interested in screening before the recommended age of 50 or after age 74.

 Where to get a screening test/